OXPHOS/Insight_DonorFinder/README.md

   The calculated median, total dollar amount and total number of contributions to each candidate from different dates.

   The [database](README.md#Data-structure) keeps one entry for the summary of donation to each recipient from each date.
-The enrties are ordered by recipients' id number and the date.
+The entries are ordered by recipients' id number and the date.

    The `medianvals_by_date.txt` generated from the example input above is: